tomaskubar/gromacs-dftbplus/docs/user-guide/mdp-options.rst

       The file name can be changed with the ``-awh`` option.
       The first :mdp:`awh1-ndim` columns of
       each input file should contain the coordinate values, such that each row defines a point in coordinate space.
-Column :mdp:`awh1-ndim` + 1 should contain the PMF value for each point.
+Column :mdp:`awh1-ndim` + 1 should contain the PMF value (in kT) for each point.
       The target distribution column can either follow the PMF (column  :mdp:`awh1-ndim` + 2) or be in the same column as written by :ref:`gmx awh`.